 • Epigenetic research in Plants and Marines, as well as Cancer, Development, and Environmental Health

 • Methylation-specific PCR, Illumina Bead Arrays, DNA Hydroxymethylation, Pyrosequencing, Restriction

-• Chromatin Immunoprecipitation, ChIP-based qRT-PCR, ChIP-Seq, Cut&Run, ATAC-Seq, HiC, DNase-Seq
+• Chromatin Immunoprecipitation, ChIP-based qRT-PCR, ChIP-Seq, ATAC-Seq, HiC, DNase-Seq

-• Virtual lab experience on chromatin extraction, immunoprecipitation, performance and analysis of ChIP-specific PCR
+• Hands-on-experience on DNA extraction, bisulfite conversion, performance and analysis of QMSP

 • Hands-on-experience on high-throughput data analysis and integration

 Although no grades are given for Workshops, each participant will receive Continuing Education Units (CEUs) based on the number of contact hours.
-Upon completion of this 5-day program, each participant will receive 3.5 CEUs.
-Upon completion of each workshop, a certificate is issued.
+One CEU is equal to ten contact hours.
+Upon completion of this course each participant will receive a certificate, showing completion of the workshop and 3.0 CEUs.

 Follow the link to review Workshop Refund Policy.